 - 2 lb [0.8 kg] beef (tenderloin, or flank)

 - ½ lb [0.23 kg] longaniza (or other spiced raw pork sausage)

 - 1 small carrot, cut into strips

-- In a food processor blend half the onion, pepper, a pinch of oregano and a pinch of salt.
+- In a food processor blend half of the onion, a quarter of the bell pepper, oregano, garlic, a pinch of pepper and a teaspoon of salt.

 - Cut the meat into a tube by inserting the knife lengthwise (in the same direction of the fibers).
 Season the meat inside and out with the blended mix.
 Stuff the beef with the longaniza, some onion strips, some bell pepper strip and some carrot strips.
 Marinate covered in the refrigerator for at least an hour.

 - After the hour has passed, heat the oil in a large heavy-bottomed pot (6 qt [6 lt] over high heat.
 Remove the meat from the marinate, reserve the marinade for later use.
 Pat dry the meat with a paper towel.
 Place the meat in the heated oil, carefully to avoid burning yourself.
 Brown the meat, turning every few minutes to get a uniform brown color all over.

 - While the meat browns, mix water, tomato sauce, flour and the remaining marinade.
 Remove the meat from the pot and pour in the tomato sauce mixture into the pot, stirring to incorporate all the browned bits.
 Stir in the olives, capers and the remaining carrot, bell peppers and onion.
 Place the meat back into the pot.

 - Lower the heat to a minimum, cover with a tight fitting lid and simmer for 1½ hours, rotating the meat every half hour so it cooks uniformly.